 - The Ecological monitoring component of each workday allows students to measure change and connect to the scientific concepts that are being explored in the classroom.
 CIMBY students further develop field ecology skills and generate data useful to ecologists and site stewards tracking changes in urban natural areas.
 Monitoring compenents include fall vegetative monitoring, spring water quality monitoring protocols, and photo point monitoring to track the visual changes on the landscape.

 - Guided exploration of each site.
 Through these activities, CIMBY participants use their senses to explore and connect to nature.
 Exploration activities include a winter biodiversity search, a listening exercise, and building ephemerel sculptures out of natural materials.

-Student Leadership Events bring together students from a variety of the participating high schools, including a kick-off day of restoration and exploration at the Indiana Dunes, a Biodiversity Day at Sand Ridge Nature Center, a guided bus tour of the Calumet region, an Environmental Leadership Workshop and an end-of-the-year Science Summit at The Field Museum.
+bring together students from a variety of the participating high schools, including a kick-off day of restoration and exploration at the Indiana Dunes, a Biodiversity Day at Sand Ridge Nature Center, a guided bus tour of the Calumet region, an Environmental Leadership Workshop and an end-of-the-year Science Summit at The Field Museum.

-Summer Internship Opportunities are available to select students that participate in the CIMBY program and want to expand their knowledge and leadership skills.
+are available to select students that participate in the CIMBY program and want to expand their knowledge and leadership skills.
 Chicago Public Schools sponsors CIMBY interns each summer, and The Field Museum hosts the Environmental Leadership Internship program, generously funded by Ford Motor Company Fund.
 Click here to apply for The Field Museum's Environmental Leadership Internship.

 How to Get Involved